Kids were happy to return home – leaving behind homeless cats and dogs, haggling and tuc-tucs

 Marrakech with kids.
 Kids were happy to go back to their reality world, leaving behind homeless cats and dogs, haggling and tuc tucs.
 But Marrakech did wow me, even though it is touristy and talked about.
 It has a natural charm.
 Its unique.
 Nowhere in the world will you find anything like it.
 Anything is possible.
 Anything can be handmade.
 Old and new.

 I’m definitely going back.
 To see all the culture sights, I didn’t see with my kids.
-Book noisy free Hammams and massages, drink mint tea and write another article about wonderful Marrakesh – without kids.
+Book noisy free Hammams and massages, drink mint tea and write another article – without kids.